 Is the Hyundai Santa Fe 4WD?

-All models can be fitted with all-wheel drive, and it’s standard on the most expensive Calligraphy edition.
+All models can be fitted with all-wheel drive, and it’s standard on Hybrid versions as well as in the most expensive Calligraphy edition.

 How fast is the Hyundai Santa Fe?